US At-Will Employment States — Guide for 2025

 The section below contains a list of the most commonly asked questions and answers regarding at-will employment in the US.

-Since this is a crucial piece of information, it doesn’t hurt to repeat — all 50 US states, including the District of Columbia, apply the at-will presumption in the workplace.
+Since this is crucial information, it doesn’t hurt to repeat it: All US states, including the District of Columbia, follow the at-will employment principle, except for Montana.
+Thus, 49 out of 50 US states (plus the District of Columbia) are at-will.

 What are the reasons an employee may be fired for?

 In the US, employers have the legal right to fire at-will employees without cause.
-Firing without cause means that there wasn’t any type of employee misconduct preceding the employment termination.
+Firing without cause means that there was no employee misconduct before the termination.

 In fact, employers can terminate an at-will employee for no reason at all without facing any disciplinary penalties (unless in case of wrongful discharge).